Gurottesque/Vector-Calculator/README.md

 To run this project go to /release/VectorCalc.exe

-If you instead want to use cargo, go to the directory and run: cargo run
+If you instead want to use cargo, go to the directory and execute: cargo run